-Use a mirror.
-This is by far the simplest way to tell what your mouth is doing while you talk.
+Please use a mirror.
+This is the easiest way to tell what your mouth is doing during a call.

-Put a finger in front of your lips (like you’re saying “shh”).
-As you speak, don’t move your finger.
+Put a finger in front of your lips (as you say “shh”).
+Do not move your fingers when you speak.

-You should feel your lips moving away from or pushing against your finger.
+You should feel your lips leaving your fingers or pushing your fingers.

-Watch other people and notice the shape their mouth and lips make when they talk.
-Try following along with your favorite TV show or movie.
-Can you repeat the faces and sounds that the actors are making?
+Looking at other people, I notice the shape when they say my lips and lips.
+Please follow your favorite TV show and movie.
+Can you repeat the face and sound that the actor makes?

 3. Pay attention to your tongue.

-The main difference between rice and lice is in your tongue.
-When you speak, you move your tongue to make sounds.
-You probably didn’t even notice that, since you do it without thinking.
-To improve your English pronunciation, it’s a good idea to understand what your language is doing to improve your pronunciation in English.
+The main difference between rice and lice is your tongue.
+When you speak, you move the tongue and distribute the sound.
+You would not notice without thinking.
+It is a good idea to understand what your language is doing to improve your pronunciation in English.

-To make the “L” sound, your tongue should touch the back of your front teeth and the top of your mouth, just behind your teeth.
-Try it now: Say the word “light.”
-Say it a few times.
-Feel where your tongue is in your mouth.
-Make sure it touches the top of your mouth.
+To create an “L” sound, your tongue should touch your mouth and above your mouth, right behind your teeth.
+Let’s try now: let’s say the word “light.”
+I will say this several times.
+I feel where your tongue is in your mouth.
+Please make sure it touches your mouth.

-To make this sound, put your tongue between your top and bottom teeth.
-Your tongue should stick out a little between your teeth, and as you push air out of your mouth, let some air escape between your tongue and teeth—that’s what makes the sound.
-Try it now: Say the word “think.”
-Repeat it a few times.
-Make sure you push your tongue between your teeth.
+To produce this sound, place your tongue between the upper and lower teeth.
+Your tongue should stretch slightly between your teeth.
+If you blow air out of your mouth, avoid getting air between your teeth and your teeth.
+Try it now: say the word “think.”
+I repeat several times.
+Press the tongue between the teeth.

 4. Break words down into sounds.

-To check how many syllables a word has, place your hand flat just under your chin.
+To see the number of syllables included in the word, place your hand under the chin.
 Say the word slowly.
-Each time your chin touches your hand, that’s a syllable.
+Every time your chin touches your hand, it’s a syllable.

-You can even write the word down in parts.
-Leave a space or draw a line between each syllable (every syllable should have at least one vowel: a, e, i, o, u, y).
-Now try saying the word.
-Say it slowly and pause after each syllable.
-Isn’t that easier?
+You can also partially write the word.
+Place a space or draw a line between each syllable (for each syllable at least one vowel is required: a, e, i, o, u, y).
+Say the word now.
+Please stop slowly after each syllable.
+Isn’t that so easy?

 5. Add stress to sounds and words.

-English is a stressed language.
-That means some words and sounds are more important than others.
-You can hear this when you say a word out loud.
-For example, the word “introduce” is pronounced with a stress at the end, so it sounds like this: “in-tro-DUCE.”
+English is the language of stress.
+That is, some words and sounds are more important than others.
+You can hear it when you say the words loudly.
+For example, the word “enter” sounds finally energized, so it sounds like that.
+“In-Tro-Duce”

-Most two-syllable nouns are stressed on the first syllable, and most two-syllable verbs are stressed on the second syllable.
+Most of the two syllable nouns are underlined in the first syllable, and the majority of the two syllable verbs are underlined in the second syllable.

-That’s just like the word “present.”
-Here’s another example: the noun “ADDress” is the place where you live, and the verb “addRESS” is to speak to someone.
+This is another example.
+The noun “ADDress” is where you live, and the verb “addRESS” should speak to someone.

-If this all sounds too complicated, don’t worry about memorizing all these rules—the best way to learn is by listening and practicing.
-Remember that most native English speakers don’t know the rules either, they just say what “sounds right.”
-With enough practice, you can get what sounds right too.
+If this seems too complicated, do not worry about learning all these rules.
+The best way to learn is to listen and practice.
+Please remember that most English speakers do not know the rules.
+They say that “the sound is right.”
+If you exercise enough, you can get the right sound.

-Sentences have stresses too; some words are more important, and are said with more clarity and strength than the rest of the sentence.
-Try reading this sentence aloud: “I ate some toast with butter in the morning.”
+The proposals also present stress.
+A few words are more important and speak with clarity and power than the rest of the text.
+Read this sentence: “I ate butter toast in the morning”

 6. Use pronunciation podcasts and videos.

-There are some excellent video and audio guides on English pronunciations that you can use to improve.
+There are some great video and audio guides for English pronunciation that you can use to improve.

 7. Record yourself.

-One way to tell if all your practice is working is to record yourself with a camera.
-Use a camera and not just a sound recorder because it’s important to see how you speak, not only hear it.
+One way to see if your exercise works is to record yourself using the camera.
+Use a camera, not just a voice recorder.
+Not only listen, listen, it is important to see how to speak.